AsposeImaging/blog/_posts/2018-05-22-Introduction to Aspose.CAD Part 6.md

 <a href="https://dev.to/nnevod/introduction-to-asposeimaging-part-5-1349">Part 5</a>

-In this part I'll tell you about an easier way to rotate an image,  how to create multipage TIFFs and how to extract separate frames from an animated GIF file.

 ##Simple rotation.
 In addition to transformation matrix-based rotation, there is also a helper method to allow for easy rotation in <a href="https://products.aspose.com/imaging/">Aspose.Imaging</a>.
 The method works on <a href="https://apireference.aspose.com/net/imaging/aspose.imaging/rasterimage">RasterImage</a> and its descendants.